iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* Although we carefully check the artifacts before a release, it may be the case that the automatic deployment (script) missed some.

-*Solution:* Please let us know about the problem via the IIP-Ecosphere website or via GitHub.
+*Solution:* Please let us know about the problem via GitHub.

 ## *XXX* has been compiled by a more recent version of the Java Runtime